VictorAKang/Brain-Flexer-Time-Waster/README.md

 ## Instructions for Grader

+Run the MainMenuUI class in the ui.javafx package.

 From the Main Menu you can choose if you want to play **Minesweeper** or **Sudoku**, look into your **Favourite Games List** or simply *Quit* the app.
 From there, you can follow the instructions in the corresponding section.